• Skip to main content

 Mid Top Layer (For Cold Weathers)

 The mid layer helps insulate your body and trap heat.
-Obviously you don’t need it when you travel to a warm place, where a single shirt (the base layer) is all you need.
+Obviously you don’t need it when you travel to warm places, where a single shirt, the base layer, is all you need.
 But in cold weather it’s necessary.
+Our best materials for a mid-layer are wool, fleece and goose down:

 Wool: breathable, doesn’t stink, dries quickly, insulates even when wet.
 Warmth per weight isn’t exceptional.
-Can be a bit pricey.
+Can be pricey.

-Fleece: breathable, dries quickly, can be found very cheap.
-Lacks water resistance and can smell after a while.
+Fleece: breathable, dries quickly, very inexpensive, but lacks water resistance and can also smell quite quickly.

 Goose down: the king of warmth per weight.
 Exceptionally packable.
 Best for extremely cold and dry conditions.
 Not nearly as breathable as wool and fleece.
-If you’re going to get your heart rate up and be super active, it can get very hot very quickly.
-Can be very expensive.
-Can also smell.
+If you’re going to get your heart rate up and be super active, it can get very hot, very fast.
+Also, very expensive, and can smell.

 So, what to choose?
-As always, this depends on the weather:
+Again, this depends on the weather:

-Not too cold?
-Get something like the Aran Crafts Irish Wool Sweaters (beautiful!) / Cashmeren Turtleneck / Woolly 250gsm Zip-up or 1/4 zip or Woolly Henley 190gsm if you’re a man.
+Not freezing?
+Get something like the Aran Crafts Irish Wool Sweaters / Cashmeren Turtleneck / Woolly 250gsm Zip-up / 1/4 zip / Henley 190gsm if you’re a man.
 Short on cash?
 Go with a Goodthreads’ sweater.
 For women, go for a beautiful Aran Crafts Irish Wool masterpiece / West End Knitwear Cable Sweater / Carraig Donn Long Irish Sweater.
+You can also get a 100 / 200 (also for women) / 300 / 420 Polartec fleece.
+However, I prefer wool, since fleece can smell.
+When you go No Bag, it’s crucial.

-COLD?
-When things get icy, you want to go with goose down.
+Freezing?
+When things get icy, you’ll want goose down.
 The higher its Fill Power (FP), the warmer it is per gram of down.
-For great overall warmth:weight, the Montbell Plasma 1000 (Men / Women) is unbeatable.
+For the best warmth per weight, the Montbell Plasma 1000 (Men / Women) is unbeatable.
 It offers 1.6oz (45g) of top-notch 1000FP down, and weighs a ridiculous 135g (4.8oz).
 For very cold climates, you’ll want more fill though, something like the Plasma 1000 Alpine at least.
 Montbell has a nice line:

-Personally I’m using an Eddie Bauer Hooded Cirruslite I picked on an Amazon sale for a ridiculous price ($25, a store tried to get rid of last-season inventory!).
+Personally, I’m using an Eddie Bauer Hooded Cirruslite I picked on a $25 Amazon sale.
 Amazing fit, coated with a water repellent, and very durable so far.
-Kept me very toasty on my last trip to the snowy Pyrenees.
+Kept me very toasty on my last trip to the Pyrenees mountains.
+You can often find (new) Eddie Bauer items on eBay for good prices.

-Another good option is the Mountain Hardwear Ghost Whisperer (Men / Women).
-Wind proof and water-repellent.
-Got good reputation.
+Another option is the Mountain Hardwear Ghost Whisperer (Men / Women).
+Wind proof and water-repellent, and warmer than the Eddie Bauer, though also pricier.
+Pick only if the weather is really cold.

-Oh, and if you’re going somewhere real freezing, (think Greenland, Siberia or Antarctica in the winter), consider a full down suit.
+Oh, and if you’re going somewhere crazy frozen – think Greenland, Siberia or Antarctica in the winter – consider a full down suit.

 Outer Top Layer (Storm Shell)

 The lightest one is the Arc’teryx Norvan SL (Men / Women) – waterproof and windproof at only 4.2oz!
 (120g).
-Very pricey tho, a much cheaper alternative is the Outdoor Research Helium II (Men / Women, 6.4oz / 180g).
+The Outdoor Research Helium II (Men / Women, 6.4oz / 180g) is a much cheaper option.
 If you find a fully waterproof shell that costs less (and isn’t too heavy), go for it.

-Then I replaced them with the since-discontinued Wool & Prince wool shorts.
-That solved the aroma issue, but they were way too thick for hot climates, where I was visiting most at the time.
-So I began traveling…
+I replaced them with the since-discontinued Wool & Prince wool shorts.
+That solved the, well, aroma issue, but they were far too thick for hot climates, where I was visiting most of the time.
+So I began wearing…

 So, which pants/shorts should you get?

 If you’re going somewhere warm, any swim shorts with pockets will work, like the Kanu Surf Barracuda.
 For women it’s trickier.
 You can’t just walk in bikini all day.
-But you can wear some light yoga pants / loose trousers (look for ones with pockets if you’re going No-Bag).
+But you can wear some light wool yoga pants / trousers (with pockets, if you No Bag it).
 Try SmittenMerino.

-If you’re traveling to cooler climates, or if you just want to look nicer, try Makers & Riders wool trousers (there’s a similar model for women).
-I’ve been wearing them for a couple years; very durable and extremely good looking.
+If you’re traveling to cooler climates, or if you just want to look nicer, try Makers & Riders wool trousers (for women too).
+I’ve been wearing them for a couple years; very durable and good looking.
 They use 45% wool at 190gsm.
 If you need something warmer, get the Wool & Prince ones, which are 60% wool, 240gsm.
 Similar price for more wool!

 Note: Neither the Makers & Riders nor the Wool & Prince trousers are pure wool.
-Still, they don’t smell.
+Still, no smell.
 Wore them for years now; no problem.

 If you don’t want to spend any money, just pick your favorite pair of jeans.
 I find myself traveling with jeans more and more often.
 Not always comfy, but they don’t smell nearly as bad as brushed-nylon “travel pants”.

-Now, if you’re going somewhere cold, put a nice base layer underneath the pants — wool leggings, you guessed right.
-Pick the gsm according to climate and how cold-sensitive you are: Men (170 / 200 / 250).
-Women (170 / 230 / 250 / 400) can pick a thicker pair of leggings and use them as as their only legwear.
-Put a nice wool pullover sweater/dress on top.
+Now, if you’re going somewhere cold, put a nice wool base layer underneath the pants.
+Pick the gsm according to climate and how cold-sensitive you are: Men (170 / 200 / 250) – Women (170 / 230 / 250 / 400).
+For women, here’s a nice wool pullover sweater/dress combo to put on top of the wool base layer leggings, if you don’t want any pants.

 P.S.
-Whatever pants you go with, I highly recommend sewing an internal pocket.
+Whatever pants you choose, I recommend sewing an internal pocket.
 This will secure your passport, money and credit card.
-Been doing it for years.
-In my experience, this is the best way to take money abroad.

 Underwear

-Back when I started traveling, I was wearing the famous ExOfficio Give N’ Go because of all the hype.
-However, they proved to take noticeably longer to dry than my wool gear.
+Back when I started traveling, I was wearing the famous ExOfficio Give N’ Go because of the hype.
+However, they took noticeably longer to dry than my wool gear.
 This is why I now wear wool exclusively as my undies.

-Currently I am using two great pairs of Woolly, but will replace them soon (they start to wear out, I’ve had them for two years).
-Get the cheapest 100% wool boxer briefs you can find on Amazon.
-Here are some options from WoolX (for men), Utenos (Men / Women) and Janus (Men / Women).
+Currently I am using two nice pairs of Woolly, but will replace them soon, as they start to wear out- I’ve had them for two years.
+All in all, just get the cheapest 100% wool boxer briefs or panties you can find.

 How many pairs should you pack?
-When I go No-Bag, I’ll have just one, and wash it when I’m showering every night.
+When I No-Bag, I’ll wear one, and wash it as I’m showering every night.
 It’ll dry before I wake up.
 When I do carry a bag, I’ll take two pairs and alternate.
-Having two helps when you’re going out at night

 P.S.
 For those prone to chaffing, I recommend boxers over briefs.